 With a Raspberry Pi you have to bring all of these extra peripherals in yourself.
 I had to scrounge keyboards and screens, and it just makes a huge mess.
 I didn’t have room for all that with twenty students.
 So I started looking around for an easier way, and I got introduced to pi-top.
 It’s the answer to the peripherals problem because it gives you everything need.

 But what it gave me also was a way to teach from a starting point of no knowledge.
-The programs that are in there and the curriculum that is inside of it gives me a starting point, and helps me help students.
+The programs that are in there and the curriculum that is inside of it gives me a starting point and helps me help students.
 And that’s really what I’m for.
-I’m not the one that teachers them how to do it, I show them where to go look for it, and then they figure it out with me.
+I’m not the one that teaches them how to do it, I show them where to go look for it, and then they figure it out with me.
 We do it together.

 I’m not the one that teaches them how to do it, I show them where to go and look for it, and then they figure it out with me.
 We do it together.

 I then ran a coding camp, with ages from fourth grade through to high school.
 We didn’t know how it was going to go with fourth graders and seniors in the same room.
 But it actually went really well.
-We all sat around this table, and started exploring.
+We all sat around this table and started exploring.

 We did the first couple of lessons and projects that are in there for turning on the LED light, but we just decided to dive in and be experiential.
 We just jumped in.
 Some of them worked together, some of them worked alone – the beauty of that is they can pick and choose how they want to work.
 They can start by themselves, and then they discover that they don’t know all the answers, that they can’t find it all, and two heads are always better than one.
 Three or four, usually better than two!

 The really great thing about pi-tops to me is the variety of languages that are available on here for them to learn and explore with.
 So those kids that are very ‘artsy’ and don’t consider computers to be their strength found a way in this to do something different.
-I had a couple of really musical girls who decided they wanted to create their own music, or learn how to create their own music, and here it is:
+I had a couple of really musical girls who decided they wanted to create their own music or learn how to create their own music, and here it is:

 So, as you can see she put a lot of work into that, and it took her a while to put that together.
 A musician would be like “yeah, that doesn’t sound like the song,” but she knew the timing was off and she also knew how to figure out how to fix that later, and she did.
 She took this home and she fixed it later and came back and showed it to me.
 She then went to a couple of my other younger students and helped them create their own music.
 They took some of what was already in there and then they just remixed it for their own taste.